csndvl/pinterest-data-pipeline841/README.md

     - Find the median follower count of user based on their joining year
     - Find the median follower count of used based on their joining year and age group

+## Milestone 8: AWS MWAA
+Goal:
-## Milestone 8: Orchestrate Databricks Workloads on AWS MWAA
+- Orchestrate Databricks workloads on AWS MWAA

+Tasks
+- Create and upload a DAG file into MWAA environment
+- Manually trigger the DAG to run a Databricks Notebook